YektaZ/Muscle-Model/README.md

 Constrains: starting and ending point / zero initial and final velocity

-Optimizer: algorithm = 'active-set';
+Optimizer: algorithm = 'active-set'

-Open the OpenMe files for more details on the model.
+# Open the OpenMe files for more details on the model.